adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 We've done all the logging part with complete centralized logging for cluster + data, as well as tracing.

 Now it's time to test a real case scenario usage for a developer perspective.
-We'll see that in the [last part]({{< ref "/posts/08-build-your-own-docker-swarm-cluster-part-7" >}}).
+We'll see that in the [next part]({{< ref "/posts/08-build-your-own-docker-swarm-cluster-part-7" >}}).